ElazarK/content-docs/playbooks/Send_Investigation_Summary_Reports_Job.md

-You should run this playbook as a scheduled job, whicn should run on a 15 minute interval.
-This playbook functions by calling the sub-playbook, `Send Investigation Summary Reports`, and closes the incident.
+Calls the sub-playbook, `Send Investigation Summary Reports`, and closes the incident.
 By default, the playbook will search all incidents closed within the last hour.
+This playbook should be run as as a scheduled job, whicn should run on a 15 minute interval.
 If you want to run the playbook more frequently, you should adjust the search query of the child playbook, `Send Investigation Summary`.
 Reports.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.